-- 5. In the Device Name field, type a new name. - 6.
+- Select ADVANCED > Setup > LAN Setup.
+The LAN Setup page displays. - 5.
+In the Device Name field, type a new name. - 6.
 Click the Apply button.
+Your settings are saved.

-Change the LAN TCP/IP settings
+Change the LAN TCP/IP Settings

 The router is preconfigured to use private IP addresses on the LAN side and to act as a DHCP server.
 The router's default LAN IP configuration is as follows: